omei-ogami/STAT-analysis/Report/Report.md

 From the diagnosis plots of the data, we can see that
 - **Normality**: Q-Q plot shows some deviation from normality, especially the tails, it's probably due to the outliers.
 However, it's not severe and acceptable.
-- **Mean model**: the residual seems to be scattered around zero in Residual vs Fitted plot randomly, which appears to met.
+- **Mean model**: some special patterns are observed in the Residuals vs Fitted plot, which indicates that the model is not well-fitted.
+It looks like some discrete variables are missed.
 - **Equal variance**: from the Scale-Location plot, we can see that the red line is close to horizontal, which means the equal variance assumption is met.
 - **Outliers**: some points are identified as outliers, but they are not severe and I decide to ignore them.